HHassig/cash-register/README.md

   - If a **user** knows of the promo and desired amount, **user** has to submit half the amount, which is an easy error to make and not **user** friendly
   - Since a **user** cannot edit the cart, this is an issue
 - As the inventory grows, the ability to search for an both items and promotions will be necessary
+- Images should be hosted on a proper image service that links better to rails, such as cloudinary -It is easier to upload the photo file itself rather than a URL to the image
+- A **user's** unpaid cart does not get recalculated if a **promotion** is added or activated during the transaction
+- An **item** cannot be added to a cart on any page except items/index
+  - It would make sense to add an item to cart from the items/show page (low-hanging fruit for later)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>